 “The firm has evolved significantly in recent years and I want to be a part of this exciting journey.
 I have no doubt that the potential of our London team is significant, and I look forward to leading that growth.”

 Head of the firm’s litigation and licensing team, Nick McDonald, commented:

-We have been ambitious in growing our litigation & licensing team during the past five years, and the creation of a dedicated London team is an important though inevitable step.
+We have been ambitious in growing our litigation and licensing team during the past five years, and the creation of a dedicated London team is an important though inevitable step.
 Mark is absolutely the right person to lead that, and we are hugely excited by his arrival.

-“The arrival of another senior practitioner marks an important moment in the development of the firm’s litigation & licensing offering.
+“The arrival of another senior practitioner marks an important moment in the development of the firm’s litigation and licensing offering.
 But our focus is not about being the biggest, it is about offering best in class advice that will help our clients to achieve their ambitions.
 That’s why we are delighted to welcome someone of Mark’s calibre to our growing team.”